Irrational Fatou components in non-Archimedean dynamics: Introduction

-In~\S\ref{s:main-theorem}, we derive Theorems~\ref{t:wandering-irrationally} and~\ref{t:wandering-rationally} from a result that explicitly computes the diameter of certain nontrivial wandering \textsc{Fatou} components (Main Theorem).
-Our itinerary choice leads to cancellations that make the computation of the exact diameter tractable.
+\cref{s:main-theorem} derives Theorems~\ref{t:wandering-irrationally} and~\ref{t:wandering-rationally} from a result that explicitly computes the diameter of certain nontrivial wandering \textsc{Fatou} components (\cref{t:main}).
+The itinerary choice leads to cancellations that make the computation of the exact diameter tractable.
 An increasing sequence of integers~$(\ell_s)_{s = 0}^{+\infty}$, indexing the times the wandering component passes through the wild ramification locus, encodes the itinerary.
 The formula for the diameter depends solely on~$(\ell_s)_{s = 0}^{+\infty}$.
-For example, by taking ${(\ell_s)_{s = 0}^{+\infty} = (s)_{s = 0}^{+\infty}}$, we obtain a nontrivial wandering \textsc{Fatou} component that is a rational disk, thus proving Theorem~\ref{t:wandering-rationally}.
-To produce an irrational disk that is a nontrivial wandering \textsc{Fatou} component and to prove Theorem~\ref{t:wandering-irrationally}, we describe a concrete \textsc{Cantor} set of possible diameter values for wandering components provided by the Main Theorem.
-We then show that not all elements of this \textsc{Cantor} set can belong to the same proper divisible subgroup of~$\R_{> 0}$.
+For example, ${(\ell_s)_{s = 0}^{+\infty} = (s)_{s = 0}^{+\infty}}$ yields a nontrivial wandering \textsc{Fatou} component that is a rational disk, thus proving \cref{t:wandering-rationally}.
+The construction of an irrational disk that is a nontrivial wandering \textsc{Fatou} component and the proof of \cref{t:wandering-irrationally}, proceeds in two steps.
+The first step is to describe a concrete \textsc{Cantor} set of possible diameter values for wandering components provided by the \cref{t:main} (\cref{l:wandering-diadically}).
+The second step is to prove that not all elements of this \textsc{Cantor} set can belong to the same proper divisible subgroup of~$\R_{> 0}$.

-After some preliminary considerations in~\S\ref{s:preliminaries}, the proof of the Main Theorem proceeds in two independent steps.
-The first step establishes a sufficient condition for an itinerary to be realized by a point and a parameter (Proposition~\ref{p:itinerary-realization}).
-The proof is a streamlined version of the arguments in~\cite{Ben02a} and is given in \S\ref{s:itinerary-realization}.
-The second, and main, step explicitly computes the diameters of the iterates of a specific ball as it passes through the wild ramification locus (Proposition~\ref{p:explicit-diameter}).
-The proof occupies \S\ref{ss:proof-explicit-diameter} and that of the Main Theorem~\S\ref{ss:proof-main-theorem}.
+After some preliminary considerations in~\cref{s:preliminaries}, the proof of the \cref{t:main} proceeds in two independent steps. \cref{s:itinerary-realization} provides the first step, which is a sufficient condition for an itinerary to be realized by a point and a parameter (\cref{p:itinerary-realization}).
+The proof is a streamlined version of the arguments in~\cite{Ben02a}.
+The second, and main, step explicitly computes the diameters of the iterates of a specific ball as it passes through the wild ramification locus (\cref{p:explicit-diameter}).
+The proof occupies \cref{ss:proof-explicit-diameter} and that of the \cref{t:main}~\cref{ss:proof-main-theorem}.